zainabarogundade/alx-zero_day/README.md

-creating a non empty readme.md
+creating a non empty readme.md and it has been updated